ardera/flutter-pi/README.md

 rsync -a ./build/flutter_assets/ pi@raspberrypi:/home/pi/flutter_gallery/
 ```

+2. On Raspberry Pi, run `sudo apt-get install xdg-user-dirs` to install the runtime requirement of flutter_gallery. (otherwise it may [throw exception](https://github.com/flutter/gallery/issues/979#issuecomment-1693361972))

-2. Done.
+3. Done.
 You can now run this app in release mode using `flutter-pi --release /home/pi/flutter_gallery`.

 ### Building the App (old method, linux or windows)